Stex/setting_accessors-pitch/PITCHME.md

 ![](assets/images/ThinccSpinner.gif)

-Do I really have to pollute my database schema that much?
+Do I really want to pollute my database schema like this?

 ---